Professor Dr. Jussi Rintanen

 A main objective of the research has been to understand, automatically, what happens in a complex system (monitoring, diagnosis, state estimation), what could happen (contingency analysis), and how to control the system according to given cost and safety objectives and to respond to faults and other exceptional and unpredictable situations.

-More recently, Dr Rintanen's research has addressed the construction of complex large-scale software systems in knowledge-intensive domains: software is synthesized automatically from formal high-level specifications.
+More recently, Prof. Rintanen's research has addressed the construction of complex large-scale software systems in knowledge-intensive domains: software is synthesized automatically from formal high-level specifications.
 This leads to immense cost and time savings in comparison to conventional software engineering, increases the quality, flexibility and modifiability of software, and reduces the need for testing and validation effort, as well as enables more exhaustive and thorough automated validation methods.
 A longer term objective is the deeper and deeper embedding of intelligence in all manner of software systems, as well as the design and management of organizational processes by automated means.